Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 While Godfrey offers somewhat lower memory care costs than larger urban centers in Illinois, it still remains on the higher end when compared to other forms of senior living within the area.
 Families should weigh the additional care and services provided by memory care facilities when considering the best option for their loved ones.

-For seniors who require help with daily living tasks, Fountains Of Granite City can be the best choice for memory care assisted living in Granite City, Illinois.
-Fountains Of Granite City contains a maximum capacity of 72 Alzheimer’s and dementia units.
-It includes amenities that include individual care plans, grooming and dressing help and activities and programs that lower anxiety.
-Fountains Of Granite City is licensed in the state of Illinois with license # 5100539.
+For seniors who require help with everyday tasks, Aspen Creek Of Troy can be the perfect choice for memory care assisted living in Troy, Illinois.
+Aspen Creek Of Troy contains a total capacity of 12 dementia units.
+It provides amenities like management of medication, dressing and grooming assistance and special activities for Alzheimer’s patients.
+Aspen Creek Of Troy is officially licensed in the state of Illinois with license # 5201238.

 When it comes to paying for memory care in Godfrey, Illinois, many families wonder if Medicare will help cover the associated costs.
 Medicare can play a role in covering some aspects of memory care, but it does not fully cover the cost of long-term care facilities, such as memory care units specifically designed for individuals with Alzheimer's or other forms of dementia.
 It’s important for residents of Godfrey, Illinois, to understand the nuances of Medicare's coverage to make informed financial decisions.